JohnSilentHill/fakeshot_roulette/README.md

 ------

 This project is highly WIP and you can view the roadmap below to get a general idea as to what is currently implemented and what is yet to come. <br/>
-Also Feel free to fork and create pull requests as you please.
+Feel free to fork and create pull requests as you please.
 If you are more experienced with Python, please do take a look.

 ------